 Getting a business credit card helps you:

 - Separate personal and business expenses by putting your business' expenses all in one place.

 - Build your company's credit history, which can be useful to raise money later on.

 Recommended: Apply for an easy approval business credit card from BILL and build your business credit quickly.

 Recording your various expenses and sources of income is critical to understanding the financial performance of your business.
 Keeping accurate and detailed accounts also greatly simplifies your annual tax filing.

 Make LLC accounting easy with our LLC Expenses Cheat Sheet.

 Failure to acquire necessary permits and licenses can result in hefty fines, or even cause your business to be shut down.

 State & Local Business Licensing Requirements

-Certain state permits and licenses may be needed to operate a yoga studio business.
-Learn more about licensing requirements in your state by visiting SBA’s reference to state licenses and permits.
+Certain state permits and licenses may be needed to operate a yoga studio.
+Learn more about licensing requirements in your state by visiting the SBA's reference to state licenses and permits.